 Because protecting children is a great concern and because of the sudden freedom of information flowing due to the internet, some say there is an overreaction by politicians and that sentences and other penalties for child pornography cases is out of proportion.
 This may be a valid point where children are unharmed or where an unsuspecting recipient of porn receives hundreds of illegal files through a file-sharing site.
 Where a young adult makes a great error in judgment, he may have to live with that decision 60 years later.
 Although lifelong registration may seem like a workable solution to the matter of sex offenders living near people with kids, these rules of registration typically prevent people trying to reintegrating into society, from obtaining jobs, and from surviving in any meaningful way.

-INDECENT EXPOSURE LAW IN CALIFORNIA: QUESTIONS AND ANSWERS
+INDECENT EXPOSURE LAW of Sex Offenses IN CALIFORNIA: QUESTIONS AND ANSWERS

 What exactly is indecent exposure?

 Indecent Exposure is an offense under California Penal Code 314 (CA PC 314).
 To engage in indecent exposure refers to willfully exposing your genitals to someone else, either for your own sexual gratification or to sexually offend the other person.
 It is also considered an offense to ask or assist someone else to do this.